Sakib-Atreus/task-manager/README.md

-# Task Expert – Full Stack Task Management Application
+# Task Manager – Full Stack Task Management Application

 ## About
 Task Expert is a **minimalistic, full-stack task management web application** built with **React.js** on the frontend and **Express.js + MongoDB** on the backend.
 It helps users manage daily tasks efficiently using a clean UI, drag-and-drop workflow, analytics, and secure authentication.